nxp-mcuxpresso/mcuxsdk-doc/develop/build_system/IDE_Project.md

 The IDE GUI project generation is implemented in ruby, please refer [Ruby environment setup](#ruby-environment-setup) to setup environment.

-3. Make sure the CMake project can configure done without errors.
-The IDE GUI Project Generation script consumes build.ninja to obtain all information.
-You must ensure build.ninja is generated completely correctly for further process.

 ### GUI project

 It's quite easy for you to generate a GUI linked project, only `--toolchain [iar|mdk|xtensa] -t guiproject` is required in the west command.
 It tells CMake to run guiproject target to generate project files for specific toolchain.
 The GUI project files are located in `build/${toolchain}` folder,  it uses relative path to refer source files and include path in repository.